BitByLogics/Bits-ORM/README.md

 * Seamless data synchronization using Redis (Bit's RPS)

 ## IMPORTANT
-In order for BORM to work, you must keep add the parameters flag when compiling!
+In order for BORM to work, you must add the parameters flag when compiling!

 ### For Maven
 ```xml